 Nowadays in Spain it is ever more common that at least one person in a relationship is not Spanish or very possibly that neither are Spanish but are living as full-time residents here in Spain, having married abroad.
 As a result, when considering the difficult and complex situations that arise with separations and divorces, either between married couples or those in domestic partnerships it is necessary to bear in mind three fundamental factors:

-- which state’s legislation will apply to the proceedings, and
+- Which state’s legislation will apply to the proceedings.

 When there are children involved in the proceedings, the Spanish Courts will also have competence to hear the case, when the child has close ties to Spain, even where at the time that the proceedings are filed, the child is resident in a State, outside the European Union.

 With regard to the applicable legislation to the proceedings, in Spain, Article 107 of the Spanish Civil Code establishes the following options in order of priority:

 - the national law common to both spouses

 - the national law of the country where the marriage was celebrated